sebk26/GCN2DFlow/README.md

 ## Demo-Code for the Prediction of 2D Flow Fields

 This repo contains the code used to produce the results of [1].
 The dataset was based on pointclouds similar to the one provided as  `./example.vtu`.
-The sample can be inspected with Paraview for example.
+Inspect it with e.g. Paraview (https://www.paraview.org/).

 This repository contains training and evaluation script for learning and predicting steady mesh-based simulations.
 Here, computational fluid dynamics (CFD) was used to produce the dataset.